 - Pop a tumble dryer sheet into the bag or canister to release its scent.

-- Put an orange's peel into the bag or canister – same effect.
+- Put an orange peel into the bag or canister – same effect.

-- Sprinkle your favourite essential oil on to a cotton wool ball and put it into the bag or canister.
+- Sprinkle your favorite essential oil onto a cotton wool ball and put it into the bag or canister.

-2. Use a vacuum cleaner to manage your allergies
+2. Using a vacuum cleaner to manage your allergies

 3. Use a vacuum cleaner to clean kitchen appliances

-4. Use a vacuum cleaner to get rid of household pests
+4. Using a vacuum cleaner to get rid of household pests

 Our homes are also home to a whole range of unwanted visitors, from dust mites to mice to bed bugs and fleas.
-Using a vacuum cleaner to thoroughly suck up dropped crumbs can help you get rid of mice by limiting their food source but – more drastically – using a vacuum cleaner on affected surfaces, whether mattresses, carpets and furnishings, can kill fleas, limit dust mites and get rid of bed bugs.
+Using a vacuum cleaner to thoroughly suck up dropped crumbs can help you get rid of mice by limiting their food source but – more drastically – using a vacuum cleaner on affected surfaces, whether mattresses, carpets, and furnishings, can kill fleas, and get rid of dust mites or bed bugs.

 5. Use a vacuum cleaner to remove dents from carpets